 Comfort is key

 When it comes time to count sheep, it’s made that much easier when you have a cozy, comfortable bed to sink into.
-This will give you the opportunity to find an excellent cheap mattress for your budget that also best suits your sleeping style for a more restful, relaxing sleep.
+If your mattress is sagging or doesn’t feel right, you may be losing sleep tossing and turning through the night.
+It may be time to get a new bed, and it doesn’t have to break the bank.
+You can find a mattress that fits your budget that also best suits your sleeping style for a more restful, relaxing sleep.

 Best Apps to Manage Diabetes and Sleep

 Today’s modern developments include the arrival of several new helpful apps that can help you track your sleep, monitor your diabetes and improve your health.

 Fooducate helps you lose weight by tracking your calories and macros, in addition to your daily fitness and exercise.
 Available for iOS only, it will integrate with the Health app on your Apple Watch, iPhone or iPad.

 Available on iOs or Google Play, mySugr is an app completely tailored to life with diabetes.
 It promises to make diabetes “suck less” while monitoring your blood sugar and diet, tracking your medication and more.

 This app is designed to help you keep an eye on your diabetes by tracking and compiling critical data like blood sugar, insulin, medication and food.
 It’s effortless to monitor with compatibility for your desktop, tablet and mobile app.

 This diabetes app is an all-inclusive management tool to track medications, monitor vitals and calculate your insulin dose.
 Even better, this is a smart reminder system that will help you stay on track with medications and glucose and insulin levels.